Management Strategy

 - Larger infestations (where digging up is not feasible) can be mowed and subsequently covered with tarps.

-Burning does not control Wild Parsnip populations directly, but periodic burning can encourage the growth of native fire-tolerant species which may outcompete Wild Parsnip over time.
+Burning does not control wild parsnip populations directly, but periodic burning can encourage the growth of native fire-tolerant species which may outcompete wild parsnip over time.
 However, caution must be taken if burning an area containing Wild Parsnip, as burning can release sap into the air, potentially causing severe reactions to people downwind.

 Chemical

-- Glyphosate, metsulfuron-methyl/aminopyralid, 2,4-D, and chlorsulfuron/aminocyclopyrachlor are effective on Wild Parsnip.
+- Glyphosate, metsulfuron-methyl/aminopyralid, 2,4-D, and chlorsulfuron/aminocyclopyrachlor are effective on wild parsnip.

 - Picloram is also effective, but it is not suitable for wet, coastal soils.